matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 ```

 ## Macros
-TTP also allows us much more versatility and control over _how_ parsing is done
+TTP also gives us much more versatility and control over _how_ parsing is done
 through macros.
 In a nutshell, macros are a block of python functions that you can
 use inside your parsing statements.
 They allow us to conform our matched values to
-specific formats or do some extra processing from certain values.
-Let's go back to
+specific formats (so as to comply with our data models) or do some extra processing
-the output of `show run interface` and build a macro that turns dot-notation subnet
+from certain values.
+Let's go back to the output of `show run interface` and
-masks into CIDR notation.
+build a macro that turns dot-notation subnet masks into CIDR notation.

-For reminders, our output for interface GigabitEthernet1 was:
+As a reminder, our output for `show run interface GigabitEthernet1` was:

 ```
 interface GigabitEthernet1
  description MANAGEMENT INTERFACE - DON'T TOUCH ME